 Overall, 80% of people who complete their course feel that their mental health significantly improved, 50% to the point of no longer being troubled by anxiety or depression.
-Other research has found that the benefits of iCBT lasts longer than medication and is about the same as face-to-fact CBT.
+Other research has found that the benefits of iCBT lasts longer than medication and is about the same as face-to-face CBT.
 Moreover, iCBT can be combined with prescribed medications and can also be used alongside traditional CBT.

 Ready to tackle the way you feel?

 Explore Our Clinically-Proven Online CBT Programs

 Browse our wide range of discreet, convenient, and effective online courses that teach practical strategies for tackling your symptoms.